Baby Cheetah Cost

 How Much Does a Baby Cheetah Cost?

-According to a thread on the Qatar Living online forum, the price of a captive-bred baby cheetah would be anywhere between $11,000 and $16,000 if you buy it from Europe.
+According to a thread on the Qatar Living online forum, the cost of a cheetah cub from a breeder would be anywhere between $11,000 and $16,000 if you buy it from Europe.

 You might also like our articles about the cost of a cheetoh cat, a lion cub, or a tiger cub.

-Also, you need to consider the food costs.
+Also, you need to consider the food costs when owning a cheetah.
 You will need around 15 pounds of raw meat every day for a grown cheetah and this would result in monthly expenses of hundreds of dollars.
 In the wild, cheetahs prey on rabbits, gazelles, porcupines, antelopes, ostriches, and warthogs.
 However, in the zoo, in general, the meat will be grounded, coming from beef, rabbit, or chicken.
 For the baby cheetahs, like for any other mammals, you will need milk.

-If you live in the United States of America, it is illegal to purchase a baby cheetah without a license.
+If you live in the United States of America, it is illegal to buy a cheetah without a license.
 You will have to pay for federal and state permits, which are more than $220 per year.

 Usually, states will require you to carry liability insurance.
 Depending on your history, this costs anywhere between $1,500 and $15,000 per year.